jkenney0501/end_to_end_de_with_snowflake_api_data/README.md

 - What will happen if we add more data?
     - Max variant column size is 16MB compressed per row in Snowflake.
     - File size for the seven mmetrics per hour per station is around 24 * 7 given we have 24 hours in a day which = 168kb
-    - If there are 500 stations then 500 * 168 = 84k.
+    - If there are approximately 500 stations then 500 * 168 = 84k.
 Convert this to MB and we have around 84k / 1024 for about 82MB per day for 500+ weather stations.
-    - This is a lot of data BUT thee are sevral points here:
+    - This is a lot of data BUT thee are several key points here:
-        - Each hour represents a row and is well witihn the limts of 16MB.
+        - Each hour represents a variant row and is well within the limts of 16MB compressed.
         - Our max intake per day is generally around 82MB for all stations.
-Cloud storage can handle this without problems in either compute or storage.
+Cloud storage can handle this without problems.
+Snowflake overall can handle this easily in either compute or storage (using internal stage or external).
+    - They key here would be to understand the long term data approach.
+If data is collected for long term > 12-24 months, a long term capacity plan would need to be implemented such as an archive cold storage solution after N months or years to minimize costs.
+Historical trends are typiclaly analyzed in OLAP solutions and therefore we could certainly plan for 24 months minimum.

 **Notable:** *we will reduce the above even further as the seven metrics will al be part of one  row after transforming the metrics from column attributes to columns which will reduce the size by a factor of six.*